Diethood » Recipes » Dinner Recipes » Chicken Recipes » Chicken Piccata with Green Beans

 What You’ll Need

-This chicken piccata recipe calls for boneless chicken breasts, some wine, some capers, and a few pantry staples like chicken broth and onions.
+This chicken piccata recipe calls for boneless chicken breasts, wine, capers, and a few pantry staples like chicken broth and onions.
 It’s easy and good!
 Be sure to check out the recipe card below for specific amounts.

 • Chicken Breasts: Take 1 pound of boneless, skinless chicken breasts and pound them to ¼-inch thickness.
 You can also use two large breasts and cut them in half longwise, to produce two pieces out of one.